DoyleMichaelJames/Doyle-read-me/README.md

 ### History

-My first tech job was Marketing, at a 20-year-old company of only 11 people, building a suite of on-premise healthcare and regulatory softwares, while migrating to cloud SaaS.
-The team taught me some hello-world JS, and why an adventurer would `roll 2d6 rather than 1d12` (for **long-term investments in reliable results**).
+My first tech job was Marketing, at a 20-year-old company of only 11 people, migrating on-premise regulatory software to cloud SaaS.
+The team taught me some hello-world JS, and why an adventurer would roll 2d6 rather than 1d12 (for **long-term investments in reliable results**).

 I wrote a good joke about Jenkins. 🌱

 I worked **Technical Support** then **Product Management** during scale-up at Zapier (YC AI B2B, growing from 100 to 1,000 people).
 I read roughly 1 million API docs and wrote 1.
 I ran postmortems for infrastructure teams and operationalized chat support.

-I led the app’s 1st price-change **migrations**. 💸
+I led the app’s 1st pricing **migrations**. 🪽

 I **PM**’d with teams using AWS–Python–React stacks.
 I committed a few 1-liners, but mostly **QA**’d our releases.
 I wrote (slash copy-pasted) a lot of **SQL** queries --- tho more often I built dashboards in data studios and/or scraped together spreadsheets.